allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Edits can be made to the Task List Details by clicking the Edit List Details button.
 Click Save Task List Details once finished editing.

-6. Click the Cancel Add/Edit List Details button while the details are still editable.
+6. Click the Cancel Add/Edit List Details button while the details are stillleditable.
 This will return the Task List Details to the data entered before the changes were made in a read only state.

 Deleting a Task List